gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 ## Using PHP's alternative syntax for control structures

-Make your templates cleaner and more readable, by mixing PHP and HTML.
-Here's a basic example that demonstrates this syntax with an `if-elseif-else` statement to conditionally render HTML content based on a condition.
+Make your templates cleaner and more readable by mixing PHP and HTML.
+A basic example demonstrates this syntax with an `if-elseif-else` statement to conditionally render HTML content based on a condition.

 ### Example: Displaying Different Greetings Based on the Time of Day